 The dairy industry has a problem: the 270 million dairy cows on earth burp too much.
 About 6% of methane emissions from human activity come from cows’ belches and other releases (sometimes the gas goes the other way), says the UN.

 With evidence of the damage mankind is wreaking on the planet mounting (see the Amazonian wildfires and fast-disappearing glaciers in Greenland), more and more Brits are dodging dairy and switching to plant-based.
 Twenty-three per cent now buy milk alternatives, up from 19% a year ago [Mintel].

-Yet while environmental concerns are driving dietary changes, milk made from soyabeans - the crop described by Greenpeace as the ‘leading cause of deforestation’ in the Amazon - is Britain’s bestselling alternative.
+Yet while environmental concerns are driving dietary changes, milk made from soyabeans - the crop described by Greenpeace as a ‘leading cause of deforestation’ - is Britain’s bestselling alternative.

 So how much greener are plant-based milks really?
 And how do they compare with each other?

 Cows milk does take a heavy toll on the planet.
 For every litre produced globally, 3kg of greenhouse gases (mostly methane) go into the atmosphere, according to an influential study by Poore & Nemecek.
 That’s roughly equivalent to driving 10 miles in an average-sized family estate car for every litre of milk we consume.
 An average of nine square metres of land and 628 litres of water are also required.

 “On a climate change basis, I’d say any plant milk is better than cows milk,” says Professor Sarah Bridle, who heads up Food Network+, a Science & Technology Facilities Council initiative.
 “You can’t get away from it: 5% of the 70,000 calories cows consume every day are burped out as methane.”